Cabbage roll: Balkans

-Cabbage rolls are a culinary standard in Montenegro, Bosnia and Herzegovina, Turkey, Bulgaria, Macedonia, Romania, Serbia and Croatia.
-Leaves of brined cabbage stuffed with ground beef, pork and rice are a favorite dish during Christmas time and other non-fasting holidays, while meat is omitted or substituted with crushed walnuts on fasting holy days.
-Traditionally, cabbage rolls are simmered at length in a paprika-based sauce with chunks of smoked bacon.
+Cabbage rolls are a culinary standard in Turkey, Bulgaria, Greece, North Macedonia, Albania, Serbia, Montenegro, Bosnia and Herzegovina, Croatia, Slovenia and Romania.
+They are traditionally made with leaves of brined cabbage stuffed with ground beef, pork and rice, while meat can also be omitted or substituted with crushed walnuts, pine nuts and raisins.
+In Romania and parts of Greece, cabbage rolls are a favorite dish during Christmas time and other non-fasting holidays.
+In some countries, such as Serbia, cabbage rolls are traditionally simmered at length in a paprika-based sauce with chunks of smoked bacon.